 When the band eventually got together as a foursome, it was clear that the output was (to use one of my favourite expressions) greater than the sum of the parts.
 The harmony between the two girls sounded like a full choir on some of their more memorable tracks – in particular, their signature song “Dancing Queen”.

 Is there a more harmonious pairing in pop history?
 Simon and Garfunkel and The Everley brothers spring to mind.
 The Proclaimers, unfortunately, don’t feature in my top list of talented harmonious pairings.

 The point is we are accustomed to the concept of “Overnight Success”.
 Celebrity Big Brother and other TV “reality” shows have blinded us to the fact that to be a success in any walk of life requires an apprenticeship.
 A period of learning.

-For some, this learning period is longer than others but trying to skip it and look for shortcuts only ends in frustration and break up.
+For some, this learning period is more extended than others but trying to skip it and look for shortcuts only ends in frustration and break up.

 Abba were at least ten years in the making, by the time the foursome got together to make “Waterloo” they had paid their dues and they had the chops to make the music and make the gig look easy.

 Next time you hear of how someone became an overnight success look beyond the superficial preface and examine the deeper story.

 Consistent Application Wins

 In 1999 I was working a contract for a local automotive engineering company here in Telford, and we were rolling out a new NT server rack and Windows NT desktop replacements to a user base of around a 200 workforce.